Travel By Train to Milwaukee

 Elsewhere in the Mid-West

-In most cases train travel to Milwaukee involves taking a train to Chicago, and then taking the Hiawatha schedule to Milwaukee.
-The only notable expection is travel on the Empire Builder route which passes through St. Paul, and Milwaukee, on its way to Chicago.
+In most cases train travel to Milwaukee involves taking a train to Chicago, and then taking the Hiawatha to Milwaukee.
+The only notable exceptions are travel on the Empire Builder and Borealis.

 The Amtrak website can be a bit clunky to navigate.
 The following links can be helpful.

-• The search results will be less confusing if you already know which train routes will work best for you.
+Amtrak Home Page with a booking feature comparable to most airline websites.
+The search results will be less confusing if you already know which train routes will work best for you.

-• The schedules link in the navigation bar is especially useful for identifying your best option for travel to Union Station in Chicago (CHI).
+Summary page of every Amtrak route.
+The schedules link in the navigation bar is especially useful for identifying your best option for travel to Milwaukee (MKE).

 Summary of Mid-West Train Options